jabaricrenshaw/mandelbrot-set/README.md

 # mandelbrot-set

 ## Viewing the Drawing.
-*Currently, Linux is the only platform supported.
-More will be added soon.
+*Currently, Linux is the only platform supported for the downloadable binary.
+(You can build your own if you have installed Raylib) More will be added soon.
 1. Start the executable program<br>
 ```./mandelbrot```